dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 .. note::

-    Do not include the text "Wrapper" at the end of your wrapper name.
+    Do not include the text "Wrapper" at the end of the wrapper name.
-    The PROCESS_LIST is located under the [config] section header in your use case and/or example configuration file.
+    The PROCESS_LIST is located under the [config] section header in the use case and/or example configuration file.

 * Add a section to the Python Wrappers page of the documentation with